 4) No interface to track the progress of testing based on completion of test cases.

-5) Monthly fees instead of one time license.
+5) Monthly fees instead of one-time license.

 Try It Yourself:

 You can try TestLodge test management tool for Free!
 Go to this free sign up page, Create your FREE online account (which allows you to create 1 test plan, 30 test cases and 1 test run) within a minute and compare it with your existing Test Management Tool.
-If you are not using any test management tool on your project yet then this is ideal time to see how test management tool can benefit your current testing process!
+If you are not using any test management tool on your project yet then this is an ideal time to see how test management tool can benefit your current testing process!